Judging Others: A Closer Look at Matthew 7:1

 This current trend and mentality runs counter to the teachings of Scripture.
 For the collective teaching of the Bible insists that those who are created in the image of God are morally responsible to God and to one another.
 So to use “do not judge” as a means of dismissing oneself from moral responsibility would be to interpret it in a way that pits it against the rest of Scripture.

-We should remember that “all Scripture is God-breathed,” or inspired by the Holy Spirit, and as such it is without error and never contradicts itself (because God never contradicts himself).
+We should remember that2 Timothy 3:16-17 or inspired by the Holy Spirit, and as such it is without error and never contradicts itself (because God never contradicts himself).
 Therefore, it is always wise to interpret a given passage of Scripture by comparing it with the principles and teachings found elsewhere in Scripture.
 This provides a healthy check and balance and helps us avoid misinterpretations, logical inconsistencies, and inappropriate applications.

 Eric J. Bargerhuff, Ph.D., author of The Most Misused Verses in the Bible, is a Bible scholar who has served in pastoral ministry in churches in Ohio, Illinois, and Florida.
 He received his doctorate in biblical and systematic theology from Trinity Evangelical Divinity School.
 Eric and his family live in Palm Harbor, Fla.